baymlab/2022_Limdi-TnSeq-LTEE/README.md

 This section contains all the scripts required to go from the .fastq sequencing data to generating the final figures and analysis for the paper.
 It is further sub-divided into three parts:

 - Part 1: Data to Trajectories.
-Here, I process the raw sequencing reads, map them to the reference genome, and compile a final table containing the number of reads mapping to each insertion at every timepoint in the fitness assay
+Here, I process the raw sequencing reads, map them to the reference genome, and compile a final table containing the number of reads mapping to each insertion at every timepoint in the fitness assay.
 - Part 2: Whole Genome Sequencing Analysis.
 I analyse the raw WGS data using breseq and samtools, and identify large duplications and deletions
 - Part 3: TnSeq Analysis.
 I calculate fitness effects of insertion mutations and infer gene essentiality from mutant trajectories, and do additional exploratory analysis looking the interplay of gene essentiality with gene expression levels, and presence/absence of homologs.
 In this section, I also create the final figures and analyses that go into the manuscript.